Asian Studies Minor

 Students are free to take any combination of courses to satisfy the requirements for the minor.
 It is highly recommended, however, to select courses to form a coherent theme.
-To register for the minor, as well as develop an individualized program of study, email the program director, Professor Sing-Chen Lydia Chiang.
+To register for the minor, as well as develop an individualized program of study, email the acting program director (Fall 2013-2014), Professor Kenji Hayao.

 - History: China; Japan; Comparative Asian

 Note: The more language-intensive Chinese minor is administered separately through the Slavic and Eastern Languages Department.
 For more information on the Chinese minor, please email Dr. Lu Fang (during Fall 2013-2014)